comoyo/frankenstein/README.md

 3 - Add corresponding menu item to menu.part.
 -------------------------------------
-Append entry to menu.part that will in turn call JS created in 2
+Append entry to menu.part.
+Entry has description and code section that will call function  created in step 2 effectively adding instance of the widget to the chat flow in Firebase.

 Example of menu entry that will add "OK" message to the chat:
 ```html